raphaelhaehnel/pySnake/README.md

 # PySnake

 Implementation of the basic game "Snake" in Python.
-Librairies used for the implementation:
+Libraries used for the implementation:
 - `OpenCV`: For drawing the game elements
 - `Numpy`: Computations for the graphic interface
 - `Playsound`: For the sound effects